Ramification theory for varieties over a local field: Invariants of wild ramification

-We call the map (\ref{eqmap}) the logarithmic localized intersection product with the diagonal.
-Since we assume that $V_K\to U_K$ is tamely ramified with respect to $V_K\to {\rm Spec}\ K$, the target group $F_0G(\partial_{V/U} V')_{\mathbb Q}$ is generated by the classes supported on the closed fibers.
+Since we assume that $V_K\to U_K$ is tamely ramified with respect to ${\rm Spec}\ K$, the target group $F_0G(\partial_{V/U} V')_{\mathbb Q}$ is generated by the classes supported on the closed fibers.
 The assumption is always satisfied if $K$ is of characteristic 0, by Corollary \ref{corptp}.